 - Who is purchasing the most in the company?

-You might be interested in understanding how your company burns cash month to month.
-The spend trend report answers that for you.
+You might be interested in understanding how your company spends cash month to month.
+The spend trend report can help you do that.

 With the month-to-month trend, you can assess your monthly averages and identify any anomalies that deviate from the averages.